ARM-software/arm-enterprise-acs/README.md

 ## Test suite execution
 The compliance suite execution will vary depending on the test environment.
 The next set of commands are an example of our typical run of the test suites.
-Please note that the File System Partition in your platform may vary.
+Note that the File System Partition in your platform can vary. <br />

 The live image boots to UEFI Shell.
 The different test applications can be run in following order:
+1. SBSA UEFI Shell application
+2. SBBR SCT tests
+3. LUV OS FWTS tests
+4. SBSA OS tests

-### SBSA
+### 1. SBSA UEFI Shell appplication
  Enter the following commands, to run the SBSA test on UEFI:

 - Shell>FS2:
 - FS2:>FS3:\EFI\BOOT\sbsa\sbsa.nsh

-If any failures are encountered, refer to [SBSA User Guide](https://github.com/ARM-software/sbsa-acs/raw/master/docs/SBSA_ACS_User_Guide.pdf) for additional debug options.
+If any failures are encountered, refer to [SBSA User Guide](https://github.com/ARM-software/sbsa-acs/raw/master/docs/SBSA_ACS_User_Guide.pdf) for debug options.
-Power reset the system after completion of this test, and continue with the next step.
+Power reset the system after completion of this test, and continue with the next step. <br />

+Note:
-Note: Here FS2: is assumed to be the 'luv-results' partition, and FS3: the 'boot' partition The following commands only apply to the first time the image is executed to install the SCT tests)
+- Here FS2: is assumed to be the 'luv-results' partition, and FS3: the 'boot' partition

-### SBBR
+### SBBR SCT tests
-This is only available if the test suite is built with UEFI-SCT.
-(By Default, UEFI-SCT is not included in the test suite).
+SBBR SCT tests are only available if the test suite is built with UEFI-SCT.
+By Default, UEFI-SCT is not included in the test suite. <br />

+Enter the following commands to install SCT.

 - Shell>FS3:
 - FS3:>cd EFI\BOOT\sbbr